-- To study the process of Financial inclusion in India - To depict the present scenario of Indian financial inclusion - To know the promotion of PMJDY for Achieving financial inclusion
+This paper tries to study the process of financial inclusion in India, to depict the present scenario of Indian financial inclusion and to know the promotion of PMJDY for Achieving financial inclusion.
 The present study is based on only secondary data.
-This secondary data has been collected from RBI bulletin, commercial banks and government of India's Report and also data has been collected from reputed journals, newspapers and websites of NABARD.
+This secondary data has been collected from RBI bulletin. commercial banks and government of India's Report and also data has been collected from reputed journals, newspapers and websites of NABARD.